 In this endeavour we had a wonderful recipe that had been gifted to us, we like to say by nature.
 But it still involved some compromises on the ingredients.
 We then had endless enquiries and requests asking whether it contained artificial ingredients, lactose, gluten and so on.
 We spent literally a decade listening and refining, changing ingredients and playing back and forth to both meet these requests and improve the flavour.
 The wonderful thing is, and maybe this is not a coincidence, the better and more natural the replacements we found, the better the taste of Wild-Arbor became.

 Where is Wild-Arbor made?

 Our ingredients are mainly sourced and produced in Europe, the main countries being France and England.
 The alcohol is usually distilled from sugar cane from Bolivia or Guatemala and is distilled there or in France Bottling takes place in Holland.

 We have been very fortunate to have stumbled, although with a lot of work and fine tuning, onto a fantastic recipe which we think of as a cream liqueur as nature intended.
 In addition we wanted to build a business that gave something back.
 Given our focus on natural ingredients, and the fact that a number of us are close to the outdoors and forestry, it became obvious that working for reforestation to support not just natural carbon capture, but also bio diversity was, well, the natural thing to do.

 As such we have pledged to plant a tree for every bottle of Wild-Arbor sold.
-We planted our first 85,800 trees in North-West Florida in February this year.
+We planted our first 85 000 trees in North-West Florida in 2020.